yihong-chen/yihong-chen/README.md

 ### Welcome! 👋

-My name is Yihong Chen, and I am a joint PhD student between Meta AI (FAIR London) and [UCL NLP](https://nlp.cs.ucl.ac.uk/).
+My name is Yihong Chen, and I am a joint PhD student between Fundamental AI Research at Meta and [UCL NLP](https://nlp.cs.ucl.ac.uk/).
 My research focuses on AI knowledge acquisition, specifically on how different AI systems can learn to represent and use concepts/symbols efficiecntly.

 I am open to collaborations on topics related to embedding learning, link prediction, and language modeling.
 If you would like to get in touch, you can reach me by emailing yihong-chen AT outlook DOT com, poke me on [Threads](https://www.threads.net/@yihong.curiosity) or simply booking a [Zoom meeting](https://calendly.com/yhc-curiosity/30min) with me.

 ### Looking for Some Inspirations?

+:boom: Sep 2023, our latest work [*Improving Language Plasticity via Pretraining with Active Forgetting*](https://arxiv.org/abs/2307.01163) is accepted by NeurIPS 2023!

+:boom: Sep 2023, I presented our latest work on forgetting at [IST-Unbabel seminar](https://ist-unbabel-seminars.github.io/).

 :boom: Jul 2023, I presented our latest work on forgetting language modelling at ELLIS Unconference 2023.
 The slides are available [here](https://docs.google.com/presentation/d/16JMv3_P9w0kX7NXkvN73236atOjwWXWiLp1anKOubxo/edit?usp=sharing).
 Feel free to leave your comments.